Training Module

 Programme governance and operating model

-Risk-informed audit portfolio design (multi-year and annual)
+Risk-informed audit portfolio design across standards

 Supplier audit integration at programme level